My Editorial Philosophy

 My Services

-Expand each service for a brief overview of the service.
-For more further details or terms of service on any service, please reach out via the Contact page form.
+Expand each service for a brief overview.
+For further details or terms of service, please reach out via the Contact page form.

-• A meticulous line-level edit of your manuscript completed in Track Changes where I tighten language while preserving your voice; edit for grammar, spelling, and punctuation; note inconsistencies in wording; query substantive changes that may be required; and create a style sheet to ensure consistency through the manuscript.
+A meticulous line-level edit of your manuscript completed using Track Changes and Comments where I tighten language while preserving your voice; edit for grammar, spelling, and punctuation; note inconsistencies in wording; query substantive changes that may be required; and create a style sheet to ensure consistency through the manuscript.

-• A final edit as the last step before finalizing manuscript to catch any remaining grammar, spelling, punctuation, and typesetting errors.
-I recommend this service particularly to authors planning to self-publish.
+A final edit completed using Tracked Changes as the last step before finalizing the manuscript to catch any remaining grammar, spelling, punctuation, and typesetting errors.

-• A meeting to discuss ideas for your manuscript with another literary minded brain!
+A meeting to discuss ideas for your manuscript with another literary minded brain!
 We can talk about anything having to do with your manuscript during this session.
-Available in 30 or 60 minute increments.